theimowski/master-thesis/docs/section-research.md

 Powerful type-inference mechanism in F# is thus able to determine that the type of `genres` argument is `string list`.
 Thanks to the type-inference, no explicit type annotations are required, and the code is more concise.

-Two great benefits from using such a DSL for rendering HTML can be enlisted:
+While a disadvantage of this approach is that the productivity suffers during development because any change to the view has to be recompiled, two great benefits from using such a DSL for rendering HTML can be enlisted:

-* Type system can prevent common bugs in compile-time,
+* Type system can catch common type mismatch issues in compile-time,
-* Every language syntax construct can be used in the DSL, making it easier to express complex logic.
+* Every language syntax construct can be used in conjunction with the DSL (as seen with the list comprehension), making it easier to express complex logic.

 ### Data Access

 Data Access is yet another important aspect of software development in any domain, including web development.
 There is a wide variety of options, when it comes to choose how to persist data.
-Common classification of the options consists of two main classes:
+One common classification of these options boils down to two alternatives:

 * Relational databases,
 * No-SQL databases: graph databases, key-value stores, document databases, etc.